 As previously noted, region has been the primary contextual-level control variable used in previous studies examining gender attitudes.
-Both Hurlbert (1989) and Rice and Coates (1995) found more conservative gender attitudes in the South even after controlling for individual-level effects.
-We find that this significant southern effect on gender attitudes is primarily a consequence of the proportion of fundamentalists in a state.
-Thus, the southern effect is probably a Bible Belt effect.
-When only South is in the model with no state or individual-level controls, it has a significant conservative association with gender attitudes ($\gamma = .187$).
-However, the addition of the proportion of fundamentalists to the state-level model with no other controls reduces the South coefficient to .014 with no statistical significance (not shown in table).
-As Model 3 in Table 1 shows, the South coefficient remains nonsignificant in the full model.
+Both Hurlbert (1988) and Rice and Coates (1995) found more conservative gender attitudes in the South even after controlling for individual-level effects.
+We find that this significant "Southern effect" on gender attitudes is primarily a consequence of the proportion fundamentalist in a state.
+Thus, the Southern effect is probably a "Bible Belt" effect.
+When only South is in the model with no state or individual-level controls, it has a significant conservative association with gender attitudes (γ = .187).
+However the addition of proportion fundamentalist to the state-level model with no other controls reduces the South coefficient to .014 with no statistical significance (not shown in table).
+As Model 3 in Table 1 shows, the South coefficient remains non-significant in the full model. vi

-Interaction between State-Level and Individual-Level Religion
+Interaction Between State-level and Individual-level Religion

-While the proportion of fundamentalists in a state has an overall effect on gender attitudes, a question arises whether this contextual effect varies with the individuals' own fundamentalist affiliations, beliefs, and practices.
-On the one hand, it could be argued that white fundamentalists living in areas with high proportions of other fundamentalists are especially likely to have their conservative gender beliefs reinforced both by more interaction with individuals that retain similar attitudes and by a social structure that may institutionalize these gender ideologies into law, policy, and educational practice.
-That is, white fundamentalists' conservative gender attitudes may be intensified by the context of living in a fundamentalist area.
-In contrast, one might expect that the contextual effect of the proportion of fundamentalists might be stronger for nonfundamentalists, since fundamentalists are exposed to conservative gender ideology no matter where they live while nonfundamentalists encounter this conservative ideology mainly if they happen to live in a fundamentalist area.
+While the proportion of fundamentalists in a state has an overall effect on gender attitudes, a question arises as to whether this contextual effect varies by the individuals' own fundamentalist affiliations, beliefs, and practices.
+On the one hand, it could be argued that white fundamentalists living in areas with high proportions of other fundamentalists are especially likely to have their conservative gender beliefs reinforced by both more interaction with individuals that retain similar attitudes and by a social structure that may institutionalize these gender ideologies into law, policy, and educational practice.
+Thus, fundamentalists' conservative gender attitudes may be intensified by the context of living in a fundamentalist area.
+Conversely, one might expect that the contextual effect of proportion fundamentalist might be stronger for they happen to live in a fundamentalist area.

-To explore these questions, we tested whether the state-level proportion fundamentalist variable affected the size of the three microlevel coefficients associated with fundamentalism - affiliation, church attendance, and belief in the Bible as literally true.
-The results (not shown in table) reveal significant interaction effects between the proportion of fundamentalists in a state and individuals' religious affiliation ($\gamma = -.488$), but not between the proportion of fundamentalists and attendance ($\gamma = .008$) or between the proportion of fundamentalists and literal interpretations of the Bible ($\gamma = -.089$).
-Individuals who believe in a literal interpretation of the Bible or attend church frequently are no more or less affected by the proportion of fundamentalists in a state than are individuals who do not believe in a literal interpretation of the Bible and/or do not attend church frequently.
+To explore these questions, we tested whether the state-level proportion fundamentalist variable affected the size of the three micro-level coefficients associated with fundamentalism - affiliation, church attendance, and belief in the Bible as literally true.
+The results (not shown in table) reveal significant interaction effects between the proportion of fundamentalists in a state and individuals' religious affiliation (γ =-.488), but not between proportion fundamentalist and attendance (γ =.008), or between proportion fundamentalist and literal interpretations of the Bible (γ =-.089).
+Individuals who believe in a literal interpretation of the Bible and/or attend church frequently are no more or less affected by the proportion of fundamentalists in a state than are individuals who do not believe in a literal interpretation of the Bible and/or do not attend church frequently.
 However, state-level fundamentalism matters more for whites who do not identify with fundamentalist denominations than for white fundamentalists themselves.
 This interaction is illustrated in Figure 3.
 White fundamentalists maintain their conservative attitudes whether they are in a state with a high proportion of fundamentalists or a low proportion of fundamentalists.